riboseinc/ribose-ruby/README.md

 ### App Data

-Ribose API provides an easier way to retrieve the list of App data, and to retrieve the list of app data we can use the `AppData.all` interface.
+App data can be retrieved using the `AppData.all` interface.

 ```ruby
 Ribose::AppData.all